offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

  * `{bm} equation` - Two expressions separated by an equal sign, where those two expressions are said to evaluate to the same value.
 For example, `{kt} 7+7+7=3 \cdot 7`.

    Equations often contain variables.
 An equation is said to be solved once a set of numbers have been found for its variables such that, when substituted in for those variables, both expressions evaluate to the same number.
+That set of numbers is said to be a solution to the equation.
 For example, in x+2=3\*7, both expressions evaluate to 21 when x is set to 19.

  * `{bm} variable` - A placeholder for an unknown number in an expression.
 For example, x+3 has the variable x.